eProsima/ROS2-Integration-Service/README.md

 source install/local_setup.bash
 soss src/plugins/soss-fiware/fiware/sample/hello_fiware_ros2.yaml
 ```
-Now, fiware an ROS2 can exchange messages of the type specified in the configuration file.
+Now, fiware and ROS2 can exchange messages of the type specified in the configuration file.

 ## More information